AtanasovAtanas/pb-interactive-java/EN/11-While-Loop-Exercise/01-Problem.md

     - "\{Number of clean plates\} dishes and \{number of clean pots\} pots were washed."
     - "Leftover detergent \{amount of detergent remaining\} ml."
 - If the amount of detergent **was not sufficient** for the washing of the vessels, print the following line:
-    - "Not enough detergent, \{quantity not reached detergent\} ml. more necesary!"
+    - "Not enough detergent, \{quantity not reached detergent\} ml. more necessary!"

 # Example